 - And for alumni, Madison Writing Assistance offers individual remote appointments for you to work on your personal statement with a writing specialist.

 CPHA is one of two Pre-Professional Advising offices at UW-Madison.
 The Center for Pre-Law Advising (CPLA) is the other.
-We share a director (Molly Reinhard), office space, pre-professional expertise, and missions of increasing access and equity in healthcare and law careers.
-Want to learn more?
-Please have a look at this overview of Pre-Professional Advising at UW-Madison and meet our very own Molly Reinhard.
+We share a director (Molly Reinhard), office space in suite 205 Middleton Building on campus, pre-professional expertise, and missions of helping to increase access, equity, and diversity in health and law.

 All of us need to be mindful of our impact on others.
 Please prioritize public health and stay up-to-date on information that UW-Madison shares out regarding campus operations.
 We all have a part to play in protecting people who are most vulnerable to COVID-19.
 It is critical that we all stay up to date with campus operations and observe UW-Madison guidelines.